Monofony/Monofony/docs/book/architecture/routing.rst

 Generating a routing
 --------------------

-In order to generate routing on administration, you have to create a .yml file in ``app/config/routing/backend/`` directory and to add this file in the ````app/config/routing/backend.yml``.
+In order to generate routing on administration, you have to create a yaml file in ``app/config/routing/backend/`` directory and to add this file in the ````app/config/routing/backend.yml``.

-In order to generate routing for API Endpoints, you have to create a .yml file in ``app/config/routing/api/`` directory and to add this file in the ````app/config/routing/api.yml``.
+In order to generate routing for API Endpoints, you have to create a yaml file in ``app/config/routing/api/`` directory and to add this file in the ````app/config/routing/api.yml``.

-In order to generate routing on frontend, you have to create a .yml file in ``app/config/routing/frontend/`` directory and to add this file in the ````app/config/routing/frontend.yml``.
+In order to generate routing on frontend, you have to create a yaml file in ``app/config/routing/frontend/`` directory and to add this file in the ````app/config/routing/frontend.yml``.

 Routing Configuration Reference
 -------------------------------